The 30/70 split

 | Trustpilot Rating | 4.0 to 4.3 |

-| Behavioural Complaint % | 35% to 45% |
+| Behavioural Complaint % | 35% to 45% (Discentra estimate) |

 | Monthly Churn | 10% to 15% |

-| Average Payout | $2,000 to $5,000 |
+| Average Payout | $2,000 to $5,000 (estimate) |

 The firm we analysed scores better than average on most benchmarks.
 (For a deeper breakdown of what to measure, see 5 metrics that predict churn.)
 Their behavioural complaint share (30%) is below the industry estimate of 35-45%.
 This means the remaining behavioural churn is concentrated and addressable.
 Even a modest reduction would be material at their scale.
+The benchmark figures are working estimates and labelled as such: orientation, not gospel.

 Why this matters for every prop firm